Karrot-Tech/krishnasagar/README.md

 **Saileela Rahasya** is a progressive web application dedicated to uncovering the hidden spiritual instructions ("Bodhakatha") within the miraculous stories ("Leela") of Sai Baba.

-This project, originally architected in `Full E2E Plan.md`, has evolved into a full-featured PWA that provides devotees with a structured, immersive platform to explore Sai Baba's teachings.
+This project, originally architected in `ARCHITECTURE.md`, has evolved into a full-featured PWA that provides devotees with a structured, immersive platform to explore Sai Baba's teachings.

 ---